-The only downsides are its somewhat proprietary parts, and the specificity of the frame – namely, that while it can accommodate extras like water bottles, Anything Cages and a rear rack, it doesn’t come quite as naturally as more conventional designs.
-If you’re like me, and you regularly fit and removes accessories, this could be a minor grievance.
+The only downsides are its somewhat proprietary parts, and the specificity of the frame.
+Namely, that while it can accommodate extras like water bottles, Anything Cages and a rear rack, it doesn’t come quite as naturally as more conventional designs.
+If you’re like me, and you regularly fit and remove accessories, this could be a minor grievance.
 I’ve mentioned the lack of dynamo compatibility, so it’s good to know that future forks won’t have this limitation.
-Of course, there’s the price tag too to consider too. $3700+ is a considerable investment for a fully rigid chromoly bike, even if there’s a whole lot of tube bending going on.
+Of course, there’s the price tag to consider too.
+No doubt, $3,700+ is a considerable investment for a fully rigid chromoly bike, even if there’s a whole lot of tube bending going on.

 Ultimately, the Jones Plus is truly unique.
-Looking at its numbers alone – especially the extended wheelbase and low bottom bracket – it would be easy to dismiss it as a touring specific bike.
+Looking at its numbers alone – especially the extended wheelbase and low bottom bracket – it would be easy to dismiss it as a touring-specific bike.
 But this just isn’t the case.
-It’s an incredibly fun and extremely capable trail rig – despite the lack of suspension fore and aft – that somehow mates stability, manoeuvrability and a real ability to climb in one surprising package.
-And it’s as a package that you really have to look at the bike.
-There’s a balance of forces at play… those lengthy chainstays, the massive fork offset, that slack seat tube, the long head tube… Honestly, it’s such a different approach that to frame design it’s hard to pin down exactly what’s going on.
+It’s an incredibly fun and extremely capable trail rig – despite the lack of suspension fore and aft – that somehow mates stability, maneuverability, and a real ability to climb in one surprising package.
+And you really do have to look at the bike as a package.
+There’s a balance of forces at play, including those lengthy chainstays, the massive fork offset, that slack seat tube, and the long head tube.
+Honestly, it’s such a different approach that to frame design it’s hard to pin down exactly what’s going on.
 It just works.

 In short, I’ll wager the Jones Plus will challenge your preconceived ideas of how a bike should feel and ride, wherever you choose to take it.
 My advice?
 Try one if you can…

 - Price $3,730